docker-archive/classicswarm/docs/scheduler/filter.md

 When the `port` filter is enabled, a container's port configuration is used as a unique constraint.
 Docker Swarm selects a node where a particular port is available and unoccupied by another container or process.
-Required ports may be specified by mapping a host port, or using the host networking an exposing a port using the container configuration.
+Required ports may be specified by mapping a host port, or using the host networking and exposing a port using the container configuration.

 #### Example in bridge mode